LynchLab/MAPGD/README.md

-	pool                  Estimates allele frequencies using pooled data* proview               Prints data in the '.pro' file quartet format sam2idx               Reformats a sam header to an idx used by mapgd.
+	pool                  Estimates allele frequencies using pooled data* proview               Prints data in the '.pro' file quartet format sam2idx               Reformats a sam header to an idx used by mapgd. read                  Reads from an SQL database
+	write                 Writes to an SQL database

 Working in previous version, but currently broken: